MicrosoftDocs/visualfsharpdocs/docs/conceptual/exception-types-[fsharp].md

 [!code-fsharp[Main](snippets/fslangref2/snippet5501.fs)]

-You can generate an exception of this type by using the **raise** function, as follows.
+You can generate an exception of this type by using the `raise` function, as follows.

 [!code-fsharp[Main](snippets/fslangref2/snippet5502.fs)]

-You can use an F# exception type directly in the filters in a **try...with** expression, as shown in the following example.
+You can use an F# exception type directly in the filters in a `try...with` expression, as shown in the following example.

 [!code-fsharp[Main](snippets/fslangref2/snippet5503.fs)]

-The exception type that you define with the **exception** keyword in F# is a new type that inherits from **T:System.Exception**.
+The exception type that you define with the `exception` keyword in F# is a new type that inherits from `System.Exception`.

 ## See Also